dansmyers/IntroToCS/Labs/7-Homage.md

 ```
 draw.rectangle([(50, 50), (300, 200)], fill='red', outline='black', width=2)
 ```
 First, notice that this call uses dot notation.
-The `draw` object supports a number of methods that can be used to implemented drawing behaviors.
+The `draw` object supports a number of methods that can be used to implement drawing behaviors.
 We're telling that `draw` object to create a rectangle with the given properties.

-There function has four arguments:
+The function has four arguments:

-- A list of point pairs that define the upper-left and lower-right corners of the rectangle.
+- A **list** of point pairs that define the upper-left and lower-right corners of the rectangle.
 Here, the upper-left point is (50, 50) and the lower-right point is (300, 200)

 - `fill`, which is fill color.
 This can be a string, like `'red'` or `'blue'`, or a specific red-green-blue color.
 More on that later.